We are making successful headway through a backlog of planned operations caused by the COVID-19 outbreak.

 Elective care has been back underway for several weeks now – with patients like Megan Richardson benefitting after recently having surgery.

-Megan had successful ankle surgery after the outbreak first started but needed a further procedure to treat ongoing issues with her ankle stability due to suffering from severe hypermobility.
+Megan had successful ankle surgery after the outbreak first started.
+But she needed a further procedure to treat ongoing issues with her ankle stability due to suffering from severe hypermobility.

-Consultant orthopaedic surgeon Rajiv Limaye and surgical care practitioner Beth Alderton have led her surgery and treatment with support from the wider team.
+Consultant orthopaedic surgeon Rajiv Limaye and surgical care practitioner Beth Alderton led her surgery and treatment.
+They were supported from the wider team.

-Megan, who was at the start of her student nurse training at the University of Sunderland when she was told the news, said: “I was quite upset at the prospect of having to have surgery for a second time and how this would affect my studies.
+Megan was just beginning her student nurse training at the University of Sunderland when she was told the news.
+She said: “I was quite upset at the prospect of having to have surgery for a second time and how this would affect my studies.

 “But the team have ensured I was able to have the surgery, still complete my studies and be healed in time for the start of my nurse placement.